ronkok/Hurmet/docs/manual.md

 This example illustrates several things about Hurmet spreadsheets.

 1. Spreadsheets start out as a Hurmet table.

 2. A spreadsheet must have a caption.
 The caption’s first word will be the spreadsheet’s name.
 Create a table caption by selecting a table and tapping the ![table-caption][] button.

 3. After all editing is complete, toggle the table into a spreadsheet by tapping the ![spreadsheet][] button.
 Hurmet spreadsheets toggle the entire table, not just one cell.

 4. No merged cells are allowed

 5. The top row contains headings, not formulas.

 6. A unit-of-measure can be assigned to a column.
 Type a newline (Shift-Enter) into a heading and write the unit’s name on the second line.

 7. Cells can contain data: numbers, strings, true, or false.
 Spreadsheet cells cannot contain matrices.

 8. Cells can also contain a formula.

-    1. Formulas start with an `=` sign and can contain references to other cells or to variables in the Hurmet document.
+    a.
+Formulas start with an `=` sign and can contain references to other cells or to variables in the Hurmet document.

-    2. Refer to a cell with `A1` format.
+    b.
+Refer to a cell with `A1` format.
 No range names or R1C1 references.
 The row number is indexed so that number 1 refers to the first data row.
 A formula cannot refer to a heading.

-    3. Refer to a column’s bottom cell with `_end` format.
+    c.
+Refer to a column’s bottom cell with `_end` format.
 Example: `B_end`.

-    4. To make a cell unit-aware, start the formula with a double `==` sign.
+    d.
+To make a cell unit-aware, start the formula with a double `==` sign.

-    5. A formula can contain the functions `sum(up)` or `sum(left)`.
+    e.
+A formula can contain the functions `sum(up)` or `sum(left)`.

 9. A  single `"` mark will be treated as a _ditto_ instruction.
 Hurmet will treat that cell as a copy of the data or formula above it, with adjusted row numbers.

 10. Order of calculation is column-wise.

 11. Hurmet math zones outside the spreadsheet can refer to a spreadsheet cell with the sheet name, column heading, and row heading.
 An exterior cell that calls `dist.Shear.total = ?` would get `400` for a result.